jimcrews/crewsj.github.io/taints-tolerations-affinity.md

 ## Demonstration using local Cluster

-Our demo cluster consists of 1 control-plane node and 3 worker nodes.
+Our demo cluster consists of 1 control-plane (`kind-control-plane`) node and 3 worker nodes (`kind-worker`, `kind-worker2`, `kind-worker3`).

 The Control Plane node is tainted by default.
-We'll taint 2 worker nodes (kind-worker, and kind-worker2).
+We'll add taints to 2 worker nodes (kind-worker, and kind-worker2).
 1 worker will be left untainted (kind-worker3).

 ```
 k taint node kind-worker spray=mortein:NoSchedule